ejmastnak/ejmastnak.com/content/tutorials/vim-latex/intro/index.md

 # Real-time LaTeX using (Neo)Vim, VimTeX, and snippets

-This tutorial series will help you set up the Vim or Neovim text editors for efficiently writing LaTeX documents.
+This a tutorial series to help you set up the Vim or Neovim text editors for efficiently writing LaTeX documents.
 Here is an example of what I have in mind:

 {{< img-centered src="gauss.gif" width="100%" alt="GIF of a screencast showing writing LaTeX quickly using snippets." >}}